 It contains 20 times the amount of vitamin C found in oranges.
 Additionally, this golden Chilean fruit is also packed with protein, B vitamins, and vitamin D. Unbeknownst to a lot of us, a vitamin D deficiency is quite common thus, aside from getting a daily, ten-minute dose of sunshine, pichuberries can also serve to protect you against said deficiency.

 Moreover, pichuberry (which is also available in powdered form) can also decrease one’s risk for diabetes.
 How?
 By encouraging the production of insulin.

 The Inca peanut is a great snack for those looking to improve their snacking habits.

 Sacha inchi is a great source of omega fatty acids, fiber, vitamins A and E as well as iodine.
 It is technically a seed and consumable in powder form and oil capsules – The fatty acids found in the seed help to fight against depression and boost cognitive skills as well as protect against cardiovascular diseases (3,4,5).

 Want to know more?

-Aside from their nutrient-rich diets, the Mayans and Incas spent a lot of time around greenery and this was sure to have boosted their health.
+The Mayans and Incas spent a lot of time around greenery and this was sure to have boosted their health.
 That said, click here to find out more on the benefits of spending a mere 20 minutes in your local park.